saitejavishalj/Hotspot-analysis-of-Geospatial-data/Phase 2/README.md

 1. The input will be a monthly taxi trip dataset from 2009 - 2012.
 For example, "yellow\_tripdata\_2009-01\_point.csv", "yellow\_tripdata\_2010-02\_point.csv".
 2. Each cell unit size is 0.01 * 0.01 in terms of latitude and longitude degrees.
 3. You should use 1 day as the Time Step size.
 The first day of a month is step 1.
 Every month has 31 days.
-4. You only need to consider Pick-up Location.
+4. Considered only Pick-up Location.
-5. We don't use Jaccard similarity to check your answer.
+5. Did not use Jaccard similarity to check my answer.
-However, you don't need to worry about how to decide the cell coordinates because the code template generated cell coordinates.
-You just need to write the rest of the task.

-## Coding template specification

 ### Input parameters